Asim Škaljić

-Asim Škaljić (born August 9, 1981) is a Bosnian-Herzegovinian retired professional footballer who played as a centre-back and sometimes as a right-back.
+Asim Škaljić (born 9 August 1981) is a Bosnian retired professional footballer who played as a centre-back and sometimes as a right-back.

 Club career

 In between two spells at hometown club Velež Mostar Škaljić played in Switzerland.
 He was snapped up together with Almir Pliska by Olimpik in December 2010 and he joined Željezničar in summer 2013 but left them for another stint at Velež in January 2014.

 He then left Velež for a third time in his career in 2016, when he moved to second tier GOŠK Gabela.

 International career

-He made one appearance for Bosnia and Herzegovina, coming on as a second half substitute for Zlatan Bajramović in an August 2002 friendly match against Serbia and Montenegro.
+Škaljić made one appearance for Bosnia and Herzegovina, coming on as a second half substitute for Zlatan Bajramović in an August 2002 friendly match against Serbia and Montenegro.